Unboxed-Software/solana-course/content/token-swap.md

 And that’s it!
 Once you have the swap instruction implemented, the UI should be fully functional and you can airdrop yourself tokens, deposit liquidity, withdraw your liquidity, and swap from token to token!

-Notice that the token accounts involved in each transaction were the `Associated Token Accounts` of the User’s wallet address, this was done on purpose because that’s the account the Airdrop program mint’s token to.
+Notice that the token accounts involved in each transaction were the `Associated Token Accounts` of the User’s wallet address.
+This was done on purpose because that’s the account the Airdrop program mints tokens to.
 The airdrop program is the only way anyone can receive these tokens, so we don’t have to worry about someone using a random token that does not follow the `Associated Token Account` principles.

 Please take your time with this code and the concepts in this lesson, swap pools can get a lot more complicated than the one we have implemented today.
 Have a look at the [solution code here](https://github.com/ixmorrow/token-swap-frontend).